iopsystems/to_js/README.md

 # To JS

 A small package for simple WebAssembly-to-JavaScript exports for numbers, typed arrays, and strings.
 Supports returning `Option` and `Result` values, which can return `null` and throw an error, respectively.
-Typed arrays can be returned as views of Rust memory, avoiding copies of their data.
+Typed arrays can be returned as views of Rust memory, avoiding data copies.

 ## Examples